-The Holocaust (3) An examination of the Holocaust, from medieval HIS 4447 origins of antisemitism to the persecution of the Jews in the 1930's, resulting in the Final Solution of the 1940's.
+HIS 4447 The Holocaust (3)

+An examination of the Holocaust, from medieval origins of antisemitism to the persecution of the Jews in the 1930's, resulting in the Final Solution of the 1940's.
 This course will focus on the implementation of the Nazis' anti-Semitic politics and the responses of other nations to the Holocaust, examining the roles of victims, perpetrators, and bystanders.
 The course will also survey the impact of the Holocaust on the world today.
-Prerequisites: HIS 1101 and HIS 1102, or HIS 1122 and HIS 1123, or permission of the instructor.
+Prerequisites: HIS 1101 and HIS 1102, or HIS

+1122 and HIS 1123, or permission of the instructor.

-The West in American History HIS 4448
+HIS 4448 The West in American History

 Study of the history of the American West from European contact to the present.
 Topics will include the role of the US government, the effects of American expansionism on immigrants and indigenous populations, and struggles over resources and territory.
-Prerequisites: HIS 1111 and 1112 or permission of

-History of Nazi Germany (3) An examination of Adolph Hitler and the Nazi HIS 4449
+HIS 4449 History of Nazi Germany (3)

-Party from their origins in the aftermath of World War I, through their rise to power to defeat of the regime in 1945.
+An examination of Adolph Hitler and the Nazi Party from their origins in the aftermath of World War I, through their rise to power to defeat of the regime in 1945.
 The course will focus on how the Nazis came to power and what they did when they achieved it: their policies and practices, collaboration and resistance to the Nazis, and ramifications of Nazi rule.
-The course will also address why such an advanced country as Germany Would support such regime.
+The course will also address why such an advanced country as Germany would support such regime.

 Prerequisites: HIS 1101 and HIS 1102, or HIS 1122 and HIS 1123, or permission of the instructor.